PurdueRCAC/hands-on-with-anvil/README.md

 ### What is Anvil?
-Anvil, located at [Oak Ridge National Laboratory](https://rcac.purdue.edu/) in Oak Ridge, TN,  is one of the [world's most powerful supercomputers](https://www.top500.org/system/180047/) dedicated to open scientific research.
-It has lots of unique architectural features that we'll explore today, including:
+Anvil, located at the [Rosen Center for Advanced Computing](https://rcac.purdue.edu/) at Purdue University is a [top ranked](https://top500.org/system/180085/) dedicated to open scientific research.
+It has lots of features that we'll explore today, including:

-- 64-core AMD “Optimized 3rd Gen EPYC” CPU (x9,408)
+- 64-core AMD “Optimized 3rd Gen EPYC” CPUs (x 2,096)
-- AMD MI250X GPU (x37,632)
+- NVIDIA A100 GPUs (x64)
-- Single-Node performance of 212TF (x 9,408)
+- Single-Node performance of about 5TF (x 1,048)
-- Node-local Memory / "Burst Buffer" of 3.84TB/Node

 ### Navigating this Session
 Here you will find the [session agenda](agenda.md) along with various resources